open-contracting/sphinxcontrib-opencontracting/docs/index.rst

 Where:

 - The ``workedexample`` directive is used at the top of a section to mark the content as a worked example.
+Use the ``tags`` attribute to indicate the content this worked example is referring to.
+Multiple values are allowed by using comma-separated values.
 Its argument is used as the text of the hyperlink rendered by the ``workedexamplelist`` directive.
 - The ``workedexamplelist`` directive is used to list all the worked examples tagged with the specified ``tag``.

 To render:

 .. workedexample:: Unsuccessful tender
-   :tag: tender
+   :tags: tender

 .. workedexamplelist:: The following extensions are available for the tender section
    :tag: tender